 In 2019, Lala played Vivienne Kensington in Legally Blonde (James Terry Productions), Regina in Rock of Ages (Mad About Theatre), Student 3 in The Riddle directed by Yael Ella and appeared on 9NOW and 9GO as Penelope in Metro Sexual (Humdrum Comedy).

 Lala is the co-writer and performer of the smash-hit comedy-cabaret The Worst Little Warehouse in London which completed a world tour in 2019, performing at the Butterfly Club as part of the Melbourne International Comedy Festival, inside The Garden of Unearthly Delights as part of the Adelaide Fringe Festival (Winner of Best Cabaret), The Box/Assembly Festival as part of the Edinburgh Fringe Festival (Nominated for Best Musical) and at the Kings Head Theatre in London and subsequent UK Tour

-Lala has recently returned from filming in the UK where she played the title role of Miss Campbell in the horror feature film Eating Miss Campbell directed by Liam Regan.
-She will be playing the role of Muffin Rows in the Australian Premiere of Voldemort and the Teenage Hogwarts Musical Parody, presented by Salty Theatre.
-The Edinburgh Fringe smash hit opens at Theatre Works in April of 2020 as part of the Melbourne International Comedy Festival.
+Lala spent the beginning of 2020 filming in the UK where she played the title role of Miss Campbell in the horror feature film Eating Miss Campbell directed by Liam Regan.
+She also played the troubled Elaine in Eavesdrop, a short film directed by Sarah McQuinn for Swinburne University.
+She will next be playing the role of Muffin Rows in the Australian Premiere of Voldemort and the Teenage Hogwarts Musical Parody, presented by Salty Theatre.
+The Edinburgh Fringe smash hit opens at Theatre Works in March of 2021.

 Lala is proudly represented in Australia by Dior and Karen at Expression Arts Management and in the UK and Europe by Sarah and David at Redshaw Management.